-- 6.2.46 Hidden message signs are provided at the locations referred to in Schedule 2 Scope, Appendix 6 Winter Service Attachment 6.5 Location of Winter Service Infrastructure. - 6.2.47 The Operating Company shall open, or erect and open, snow or ice hidden message signs before the start of each Winter Service Period, or as conditions require, to provide information for weather and road conditions during the Winter Service Period. - 6.2.48 The Operating Company shall liaise with Police Scotland to coordinate the activation of relevant signs when closing roads. - 6.2.49 The Operating Company shall complete and keep daily Records for Winter Service requirements as referred to in Schedule 2 Scope, Appendix 6 Winter Service Attachment 6.8 Records Relating to Winter Service.
-These Records shall be available as required by this paragraph on the remote access facility, by 15:00 hrs the following day.
+- 6.2.46 Hidden message signs are provided at the locations referred to in Schedule 2 Scope, Appendix 6 Winter Service, Attachment 6.5 Location of Winter Service Infrastructure. - 6.2.47 The Operating Company shall open, or erect and open, snow or ice hidden message signs before the start of each Winter Service Period, or as conditions require, to provide information for weather and road conditions during the Winter Service Period. - 6.2.48 The Operating Company shall liaise with Police Scotland to coordinate the activation of relevant signs when closing roads. - 6.2.49 The Operating Company shall complete and keep daily Records for Winter Service requirements as referred to in Schedule 2 Scope, Appendix 6 Winter Service, Attachment 6.8 Records Relating to Winter Service.

-The Records shall be held electronically and have a remote access facility available to both the Director and the Performance Audit Group.
+The Records shall be held electronically on the Operating Company's Management System Sharepoint Folder and have a remote access facility available to both the Director and the Performance Audit Group.
 The format of these Records shall be as approved by the Director in accordance with the documented procedure in the Operating Company's Management System as it relates to the Winter Service.
-Data transmitted from the Winter Service Plant shall be received and stored in accordance with Schedule 5 Specification & Drawings, 2804AR Winter Service Plant Data Receiving, Storing, Archiving & Web Based System.
+Data transmitted from all frontline, reserve and additional Winter Service Plant, including snow blowers, shall be received and stored in accordance with Schedule 5 Specification & Drawings, 2804AR Winter Service Plant Data Receiving, Storing, Archiving & Web Based System.